Our website uses cookies for statistical purposes.

 2. Registration: the Japanese national applying for Dutch permanent residence needs to be registered in the Municipal Personal Records Database;

-4. Integration: civic integration is required; this is shown through a diploma attesting the fact that the holder can speak, read and write and understand Dutch to a satisfactory degree;
+4. Integration: civic integration is required; this is shown through a diploma attesting the fact that the holder can speak, read, and write and understand Dutch to a satisfactory degree;

 5. Others: the applicant must also show the temporary residence permit when applying for the permanent one.

 Japanese citizens who have been living in the Netherlands for five years or more can start their application for obtaining Dutch citizenship with our help.
 In order to be eligible, one will also need to show proof of sufficient language knowledge, as well as meet other important criteria.
-The entire processing of the application can sometimes last several months or a year.
+The entire processing of the application can sometimes take several months or a year.

-We assist foreign nationals from Japan, the US, the UK, as well as many other countries who wish to relocate to the Netherlands for the purpose of study, employment, or for starting a business.
+We assist foreign nationals from Japan, the US, the UK, as well as many other countries who wish to relocate to the Netherlands for the purpose of study, employment, or starting a business.